On-Board Diagnostics (OBD)

-All OBD-II cars have a connector located in the passenger compartment easily accessible from the driver’s seat.
+All OBD2 cars have a connector located in the passenger compartment easily accessible from the driver's seat.
 The port, also known as the J1962 diagnostic connector is usually located behind the dashboard, above the brake pedal.
-A cable is plugged into the OBD-II J1962 connector and connected scan tool.
+A cable is plugged into the OBD2 J1962 connector and connected scan tool.
 The port allows the scan tool to gain information about the vehicle.

 While every system is the same for the most part, the systems may vary slightly.
 These are known as protocols.
 These protocols define the ports and their pin configuration for communication.

 There are five basic signal protocols in use –

 - SAE J1850 PWM (Pulse Width Modulation),

 - SAE J1850 VPW (Variable Pulse Width Modulation),

 - ISO 15765-4/SAE J2480 (CAN-BUS).

 - CAN has become the new standard, all vehicles after 2008 use CAN.

 The J1962 provides two standardized interfaces, namely type A and type B. Both are 16 pin (2x8), D-Shaped female connectors.
 Both connectors have a groove between two rows of pins but there is an interruption in the groove of type B connector.
 Type A connector is used for vehicles that use 12V supply and Type B connector for those vehicles which use 24V supply.

 Pin 2: Bus Positive Line of SAE J1850 PWM and VPW.